bitliner/dok/README.md

 # dok

-dok is a simple Platform as a Service.
+dok turns any server in a Platform as a Service.
+It allows you to deploy your apps thourgh git-push, using Docker.

 It is based on Docker, bash, git, ssh and driven by simplicity of the architecture and ease of use.

 I did not want to add higher level tools or library, in order to make it flexible and easy to customize.

+The only dependencies you need on your server are Docker, that's it!

+# TODO
+* add variable user
+*

 # Drivers